014537890 info@lawline.ie

 How does the process of bringing a Dental Negligence Claim work?

-In order to bring a claim for dental negligence it is necessary for your solicitor to take up a copy of all relevant dental records.
-Once these records have been obtained they will be sent to an expert in the area of dentistry concerned, usually in the UK, in order to obtain what is known as a liability report.
-This expert will read carefully through the dental records provided, and may also require a consultation with the client before providing the report.
-This liability report is crucial to any case of dental negligence as it will outline whether or not the client’s treating dentist was in fact negligent and therefore is the first building block of the claim.
+In to bring a claim for dental negligence, your solicitor must obtain copies of all relevant dental records.
+Once these are acquired, they will be sent to a dental expert, usually in the UK, to produce a liability report.
+This expert will carefully review the dental records and may also need a consultation with the client before issuing the report.

-• 1.
-Cosmetic Dentistry
+1. Cosmetic Dentistry

 Cosmetic dentistry includes, but is not limited to: